 Step by Step Instructions

 No matter what, the pen and paper should be put aside in this digital age in favor of using a spreadsheet.
-You can use Google Sheet or Excel and set up a comprehensive portfolio tracker with the following post as a guide.
+You can use Google Sheet or Excel and set up a comprehensive portfolio tracker with this post as a guide.